Eddie Francis

-Edgar "Eddie" Francis (born May 1974) is the former mayor of Windsor, Ontario.
-He was 29 years old when he was elected mayor in 2003, the youngest mayor in Windsor's history and one of the youngest mayors ever elected in Canada.
+Edgar "Eddie" Francis (born May 1974) is a Canadian businessman and former politician.
+He previously served as mayor of Windsor, Ontario.
+He was 29 years old when he was elected mayor in 2003, the second-youngest mayor in Windsor's history and one of the youngest mayors ever elected in Canada.
 He is also Windsor's first Lebanese-Canadian mayor.
+He is currently the Chief Executive Officer of WFCU Credit Union.

 Background

 Born in Windsor to Lebanese Maronite Catholic parents who had recently immigrated to Canada from Lebanon, Francis is fluent in both English and Arabic.

 Francis is an alumnus of Notre Dame Elementary School and Holy Names Catholic High School, both in Windsor.
 While in high school, Francis was a major contributor to student life while participating in the student council, and held the office of student body president.
 He holds a combined honour's degree in chemistry and biochemistry from the University of Western Ontario.
 He graduated from the University of Windsor Law School and was called to the Bar in 2002.

 Prior to entering politics, Francis ran and operated Royal Pita Baking Company with his brothers.
 Under their stewardship the "mom and pop" operation's distribution quickly expanded to other markets, including London, Ontario, Toronto and 12 U.S. states.